geopython/stetl/examples/basics/readme.txt

-5_split - split the input XML file before transforming to GML and output to multiple GML files 6_cmdargs - reuse ETL config file by substituting symbolic variables via command line (-a) arguments 7_mycomponent - adding custom/user-defined Input, Filter and/or Output Components
+5_split - split the input XML file before transforming to GML and output to multiple GML files 6_cmdargs - reuse ETL config file by substituting symbolic variables via command line (-a) arguments 7_mycomponent - adding custom/user-defined Input, Filter and/or Output Components 8_wfs - fetch input data from WFS and process it